alexa/alexa-auto-sdk/modules/core/README.md

 ```
 ## Starting the Engine

-After creating and registering handlers for all required platform interfaces, you can start the Engine by calling the Engine's `start()` method.
+After creating and registering handlers for all required platform interfaces, you can start the Engine by calling the Engine's `start()` function.
 The Engine will first attempt to register all listed interface handlers, and then attempt to establish a connection with the given authorization implementation.

 ```
 engine->start();
 ```

 ## Stopping the Engine
-If you need to stop the engine for any reason except for logging out the user, use the Engine's `stop()` method.
+If you need to stop the engine for any reason except for logging out the user, use the Engine's `stop()` function.
 You can then restart the Engine by calling `start()` again.

 ```
 engine->stop();